ProjectFrost/Security-/Domain_1/1.3/Concepts/Time-of-Check-to-Time-of-Use (TICTOU).md

-A timing vulnerability that occurs when a program checks access permissions too far in advance of a resource request.
+A timing vulnerability that occurs when a program checks access permissions **too far in advance of a resource request.**

-file locking, transactions in file system or OS kernel
+**File locking, transactions in file system or OS kernel**

+Considered a bug when one of more of the results is undesirable